M.J. O'Neill's: History

 The corner structure is a four-storey, vaguely of the Arts and Crafts Movement, red-brick and early twentieth century, with Tudor-style projecting bay windows.
 There is a decorated iron three-dials clock on the Suffolk Street frontage.
-The building is protected and in a conservation area.
+The building at 2 Suffolks Street is the original public house which dates from 1880-1900.
+The buildings on Church Lane were originally constructed as retail with offices above in 1909 and designed by George P. Sheridan.